brownieboy/acmo-deck-script/README.md

 There is no script to run this time.

+That's it.
+You're done.
+Time to run the game.

 ## Acknowledgements

 Special thanks to:

-- TemplarGFX for the [marvellous mod](https://www.moddb.com/mods/templargfxs-acm-overhaul), which makes Aliens Colonial Marines so much better
+- TemplarGFX for the [marvellous mod](https://www.moddb.com/mods/templargfxs-acm-overhaul), which makes Aliens Colonial Marines so much better.
-- ac2334 for staring [this Reddit thread](https://www.reddit.com/r/SteamDeck/comments/14ypjrh/aliens_colonial_marines_templargfx_overhaul_mod/), and also to everybody that commented there.
+- ac2334 for starting [this Reddit thread](https://www.reddit.com/r/SteamDeck/comments/14ypjrh/aliens_colonial_marines_templargfx_overhaul_mod/), and also to everybody that commented there.
 - ChatGPT for actually writing the script!
-(I kept an eye on him all the way through.)
+(I kept a watchful eye on him all the way through the process though.)